 “Every visitor says it has a special atmosphere, that’s why so many people come back.
 Every element you want from a great garden is here, from lovely lawns, floral beds and beautiful woodland going down to the river, to a walled garden and really superb collections, such as the snowdrops, rhododendrons and the fabulous oaks in the arboretum” Paul Cutler, head gardener at Altamont Gardens.

-Altamont Gardens is reopening the gardens to the public on Monday 18th May 2020, from 9.00 a.m. – 6.30 p.m. daily, where the stunning rhododendron collection is in full bloom as well as the handkerchief tree on the main lawn.
+Altamont Gardens reopened the gardens to the public on Monday 18th May 2020, from 9.00 a.m. – 6.30 p.m. daily, where the stunning rhododendron collection is in full bloom as well as the handkerchief tree on the main lawn.
 Sugar & Spice Café is open for take away coffee/tea, cakes and scones.
 Car park open – car park fee of €2 applies.
-Toilets will not be open.
+Toilets facilities are open.
 Please follow the one-way system.

 Please check for further updates on Covid 19 restrictions at www.heritageireland.ie or email firstname.lastname@example.org and check the Carlow Tourism website.

 Please continue to check the HSE website https://www.hse.ie/eng/services/news/newsfeatures/covid19-updates/ for further updates and continue to monitor our social media pages